As your Amazon business starts to grow, you might be thinking about adding a second store front.

 Operating and maintaining multiple Seller Central accounts is prohibited.
 If you have a legitimate business need for a second account, you can apply for an exception to this policy – Amazon Seller Central

-It’s not that Amazon doesn’t want you to open a second storefront, they don’t want one seller to gain a competitive advantage over another.
+It’s not that Amazon doesn’t want you to open a second storefront; it's that they don’t want one seller to gain a competitive advantage over another.

 Opening your account the right way is about following the rules Amazon has put in place.